KoalaHealth/baby-black-box-blog/_posts/parents/2023-07-10-where-to-register-updated.md

 1. Create a registry then once someone (could be you) purchases $30 or more you can go in and ship the welcome box to yourself for free.
     - My husband and I both have Amazon accounts and we both could do this.

-#### **Benefits**: You received a 15% discount that can be used twice on select leftover baby registry items.
+#### **Benefits**: You receive a 15% discount that can be used twice on select leftover baby registry items.
 The discount becomes available before your due date, so you can stock up on baby items before your bundle arrives.
 You can also use the second discount after your little one has arrived.
 There are many more benefits not listed but you do need to read the fine print.

 ### Walmart - (<a href="https://www.walmart.com/cp/baby-registry/1229485?&adid=22222222220255635295&wmlspartner=wmtlabs&wl0=b&wl1=g&wl2=c&wl3=282545927188&wl4=kwd-25125568063&wl5=1013964&wl6=&wl7=&wl8=&veh=sem&gclid=EAIaIQobChMIrr2Xs4H7_wIV9RWtBh33qgstEAAYASAAEgI1AfD_BwE&gclsrc=aw.ds">Walmart Registry</a>)
 1. Create a registry.